eduardocanellas/rfcs/text/0000-try-trait-v2.md

 At its core, the `?` operator is about splitting a type into its two parts:

-- The *output* that will be returned from the `?` expression, with which the program will continue, and
+- The *remainder* that will be returned from the `?` expression, with which the program will continue, and
-- The *residual* that will be returned to the calling code, as an early exit from the normal flow.
+- The *return* that will be returned to the calling code, as an early exit from the normal flow.

 (Oxford's definition for a residual is "a quantity remaining after other things have been subtracted or allowed for", thus the use here.)